Rajan316/healthcare-analytics/README.md

 # Algorithms
 The machine learning algorithms used in these projects are:
 <br />
-  1.Logistic regression for classification<br />
+  1. Logistic regression for classification<br />
   2. K Nearest Neighbours algorithm<br />